 That’s why during We Card Awareness Month in September, the national non-profit will focus on frontline employees – the cashiers – where the ultimate responsibility falls on whether or not to properly “card” and deny minors’ attempts to purchase age-restricted products.

-Governors from 33 states have issued Governor’s Proclamations or Letters of Support for We Card Awareness Month.
-Those states include: Alabama, Arizona, Arkansas, Colorado, Delaware, Georgia, Idaho, Illinois, Maine, Maryland, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
+Governors from 38 states have issued Governor’s Proclamations or Letters of Support for We Card Awareness Month.
+Those states include: Alabama, Arizona, Arkansas, Colorado, Delaware, Georgia, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
 More Governors are expected to issue Proclamations throughout September.

 “Knowing what the law requires or posting the iconic yellow and red We Card signage throughout a store isn’t enough,” said Doug Anderson, president of The We Card Program.